 A bachelor of arts graduate of the University of Dayton, Bob earned a master of liberal arts degree from Johns Hopkins University, and a master of business administration degree from The George Washington University.

-Bob is married to Amy Lamb, and has two grown children, Rob and Kai, and three grandchildren.
+Bob is married to Amy Lamb, and has two grown children, Rob and Kai, and four grandchildren.